 - need to be able to tune your guitar with a cable (electric or electro-acoustic guitars) and with a microphone,

 - also own or consider owning a bass,

-Then the Korg GA1 tuners are a good choice as far as a’advanced tuners’ are concerned.
+Then the Korg GA1 tuners is a good choice as far as ‘advanced tuners’ are concerned.
 While not as lightweight as clip tuners, they remain portable (slip easily in a case), and very affordable.